techwiz42/convo/README.md

 # SwarmChat

-SwarmChat is an interactive chat application that lets users converse with a variety of AI personalities, each with their own unique writing style and perspective.
+SwarmChat is an interactive chat application that lets users converse with a variety of AI personalities, each with his or her own unique writing style and perspective.

 ## Features